 New Institution

-⊯ Institution type
+Institution type High School 🗸

-Country Select a country
+⊯ Country Select a country

 State/province Select a state, province, or country 🗸

 Institution name

-≭ Citv
+City

 Major category Select a major category

-Select a major V
+Major Select a major 🗸

 Other Major

-Select month w
+Select month V

 End date (month/year)

 Degree

--
+5

-Date degree granted (month/year) GPA Select month V
+Date degree granted (month/year)

+GPA

 Rank

-Dean Zearfoss is always looking fo or applicants who attended her high
+Dean Zearfoss is always looking for applicants who attended her high

-er her that Kobe Bryant is the most

-famous graduate of that high scho ool, while Wikipedia says the most

-famous graduate of HER alma mater was a misidentified suspect in the

-Boston Marathon bombing?
-Yes, ves it does.
+school's rival, JK!
+JK!
+Rest assured that Dean Z has the exact same

+interest in high school rivalries as she does in college rivalries, which is

+to say, none at all.
+So rest easy, O OSU grads.
+(In all seriousness, we ask

+ather high school information under

+this because we are required to g ather mgn school mormation under